-is named) was once asked by a reporter to 'define space'.
+Dr. James Van Allen note was once asked by a reporter to 'define space'.
 He replied, "Space is the hole that we are in."

-).
-If your qualitative yardstick is based around an author's ability to describe distances, this may be a useful way to distinguish good print science fiction from bad print science fiction.
+This is chiefly true of creators of TV, film, and video game SF.
+Creators of written science fiction can be positively obsessive about accuracy.note If your qualitative yardstick is based around an author's ability to describe distances, this may be a useful way to distinguish good print science fiction from bad print science fiction.
 And it's why a lot of science fiction fans don't like the movie and TV adaptations of their favorite books and stories.
 The usual blend of Adaptation Decay and bad research is a surefire way to leave the adaptation with no sense of scale.

 On the other hand, "Space is so ridiculously huge that there is absolutely no realistic way that anyone could ever travel to anywhere even remotely interesting in the lifespan of most major civilizations", while not a total deal-breaker, does rule out an awfully broad range of plots.